-Long lunches (and dinners) - The George Hotel (with additional outside kitchen in summer), The Terrace, On the Rocks and The Hut at Colwell Bay are all close - as are good pubs like The Red Lion Freshwater.
-The Hut will drive you in a Defender (ask for The Hut Truck collection when booking to/from the Fort) if you book!
-The Terrace and Se7en restaurants in Ventnor are a short drive or taxi.
+Long lunches (and dinners) - The George Hotel (with additional outside kitchen in summer), The Terrace, On the Rocks all in Yarmouth and The Hut at Colwell Bay are all close - as are good pubs like The Red Lion Freshwater old village.
+Cowes is a short drive or taxi.
 The Pier, Totland Bay opens in May and is keenly awaited - watch this space!

 Osbourne House - The Royal residence of Queen Victoria is an English Heritage property, with a great private beach and walks in addition to the Italianate house - a must to visit.
 Booking for house needed.

 Castles - Carisbrooke, again English Heritage is 30 minutes away, booking needed.
-Yarmouth Castle is currently shut but can be seen from The George Hotel.
+Yarmouth Castle in the town centre is now open and has a great view from the ramparts